 Following the widespread consultations with tourism industry stakeholders, a roadmap for the ETDS deployment has been developed (see Figure 21).
-In line with OpenDEI63 and concepts from the BDVA64, the recommended actions should be supported along five activity streams within the suggested time frame.
-The suggested activity streams are not mutually exclusive and may be implemented in parallel.
+In line with OpenDEL67 and concepts from the BDVA.68, the recommended actions should be supported along five activity streams within the suggested time frame.
+The suggested activity streams are not mutually exclusive and must be implemented in parallel.